 The Township Clerk is responsible for conducting all Township, County, State, Federal and School Elections held in West Bloomfield Township as well as for voter registration.

 Please see links below for all pertinent election information.

 Voter Precinct Maps & Sample Ballots

-To register to vote, you must be at least 17.5 years old and must be a citizen of the United States, a resident of the Township/City you wish to vote in, and registered to vote at least thrity (30) days prior to the election in which you wish to vote; however, to vote, you must also be at least 18 years of age on or before election day.
+To register to vote, you must be at least 17.5 years old and must be a citizen of the United States, a resident of the Township/City you wish to vote in, and not serving a sentence in jail or prison.
+However, in order to vote, you must also be at least 18 years of age on or before election day.